AI Agents Just Learned to Remember: What Memory and Personality Mean for Your Practice

 If you’re running AI follow-up or communication sequences: Watch for the voice design features to become available in the tools you use.
 The ability to configure tone and personality at the system level — rather than per-prompt — will make your automated communications feel significantly more human.

-If you’re evaluating AI agent platforms for your business: Memory, personality, and durable workflows are the differentiating features.
-An agent platform without persistent memory means re-explaining your business forever.
+If you’re evaluating AI agent platforms for your practice: Memory, personality, and durable workflows are the differentiating features.
+An agent platform without persistent memory means re-explaining your practice forever.
 One with it means the agent gets better at serving you every week.

 The bigger picture